A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Experiments

 The poisoning rate of clean-label attacks is merely \(1\%\) in CIFAR-100 when poisoning all target-label samples.
 Therefore, selecting \(50\%\) of the target-label set is reasonable to ensure ASRs of attacks, in which the gap between selecting methods is significantly narrowed.
-Specifically, according to Table 4, the ASR difference between \textbf{Forget} and \textbf{Loss} on Badnets-C decreases from \(31.55\% \; (59.39\% - 17.84\%)\) to \(8.72\% \; (79.69\% - 70.97\%)\).
+Specifically, according to Table 2, the ASR difference between \textbf{Forget} and \textbf{Loss} on Badnets-C decreases from \(31.55\% \; (59.39\% - 17.84\%)\) to \(8.72\% \; (79.69\% - 70.97\%)\).
 In contrast, our method can still maintain its superiority under relatively larger poisoning rates.
 Furthermore, Badnets-C achieves \(80.48\%\) ASR with Res-\(x\) strategy, \textbf{\(21\%\) higher} than the Forgetting Event metric.
 Blended-C achieves \(73.48\%\) ASR with Res-\(x\) strategy, \textbf{\(10\%\) higher} than Forgetting Event.
-The optimal methods of Badnets-C on \{CIFAR-10, CIFAR-100\} are \{Res-\(log\), Res-\(x\)\}, which indicates the enhanced significance of Category Diversity in datasets with more categories. \textbf{In summary, Component A can significantly improve ASR with generalization upon various attacks via searching the appropriate combination of Forgetting Event and Category Diversity based on the trigger scale.} \\ \textbf{Effect of Component B on stealthiness enhancement:} To evaluate the effect of Component B in sample selection from the perspective of stealthiness, a specific image set is visualized according to the stealthiness rankings sorted by Component B for various attacks in Figure 3.
-Images from top to bottom represent \{MultiBpp-B (255:255:8), Blended-C, Badnets-C\} and images depicted from left to right represent the GMSD value from high to low, corresponding to the decrease of visual sensitivity measured by Component B. In summary, samples are not equal in visual sensitivity, and the stealthiness ranking of samples dynamically varies in different attacks.
-In summary,\textbf{ Component B enhances the stealthiness by concealing the trigger feature on the part of benign images similar to triggers, which can retain generalization ability upon various attacks.} Visual presentation of poisoned images selected by Component B with different MSD and GMSD values is provided in \textbf{Appendix I}.
-For any machine-quantifiable evaluation metric provided, component B can rapidly identify images that achieve optimal performance upon the selected metric.
+The optimal methods of Badnets-C on \{CIFAR-10, CIFAR-100\} are \{Res-\(log\), Res-\(x\)\}, which indicates the enhanced significance of Category Diversity in datasets with more categories. \textbf{In summary, Component A can significantly improve ASR with generalization upon various attacks via searching the appropriate combination of Forgetting Event and Category Diversity based on the trigger scale.}